antiprism/mpd_oled/INSTALL_MOODE.md

 # Install instructions for Moode

-These instructions are compatible with Moode 6 (and Moode 5) using a 32-bit kernel architecture.
+These instructions are compatible with Moode 7 and 6 (and Moode 5 later versions) using a 32-bit kernel architecture.

 ## Base system

 Install [Moode](http://moodeaudio.org/).
-Ensure a command line prompt is available for entering the commands below (e.g. use SSH, default username 'pi', default password 'moodeaudio')
+Ensure a command line prompt is available for entering the commands below (e.g. use SSH, enable in the Moode UI at **Configure / System / Local Services / SSH term server**, log in with default username 'pi', default password 'moodeaudio').

 ## Build and install cava